DataTalksClub/datatalksclub.github.io/_podcast/s01e03-building-ds-team.md

   sec: 629
   time: '10:29'
   who: Dat
+- header: Work at Idealo and Axel Springer
 - line: "I looked at some companies, which were interesting for me at the time.
 I\
     \ applied for several companies.
 I interviewed for companies like Deutsche Bahn,\
     \ Telekom and whatever.
 But then, none of these big companies were really interesting\